-2:00 P.M., Saturday, February 15, 2014 at The African American Library at The Gregory School, 1300 Victor Street in Freedmen's Town-Fourth Ward, Houston, TX, 77019.
+2:00 P.M., Saturday, June 21, 2014 at The African American Library at The Gregory School, 1300 Victor Street in Freedmen's Town-Fourth Ward, Houston, TX, 77019.

-This FREE program is sponsored by Friends of Houston Ebony Opera Guild in conjunction with The African American Library at The Gregory School.
+This program is presented in collaboration with the African American Library at The Gregory School.

-4 P.M., Sunday, February 23, 2014 in
+4 P.M., Sunday, June 29, 2014 in

 Riverside United Methodist Church, 4920 Cullen Blvd. at North MacGregor Way, Houston, TX, 77004.